felixphan/crawl-nodejs/README.md

 ## Future Enhancement

 1. Crawl from other pages
-2. Save to MongoDB
+2. Update MongoDB Record
+3. Pass cron in command-line
+4. Config MongoDB Host
-3. Retrieve appropriate data using AmazonAPI and EbayEPI
+5. Retrieve appropriate data using AmazonAPI and EbayEPI